knpuniversity/oo/knpu/episode3/broken-ship.md

 to have in my subclasses.

 And when we refresh, we have one more error!
 We're missing argument 1 to AbstractShip::__construct.
 That's my bad.
-In `index.php` here broken shio still has a constructor argument which is the name so let's not forget to fill that in with "I am so broken".
+In `index.php` here broken ship still has a constructor argument which is the name so let's not forget to fill that in with "I am so broken".

 Refresh again, and things look great!
 We've got our four original ships and our new broken one.
 Which